jasongong11/jasongong11.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I presented a Top Paper in the Communication and Social Cognition Division at NCA21.
 The paper uses drift diffusion modeling to test core hypotheses drawn from Mood Management Theory.
-Jason’s slides are available online.

 ![plot](img/mmt_ddm.webp)